pidg3/FEND-P5-EdinburghMap/README.md

 * Not all restaurants show as icon as Yelp API does not provide an overall category, only sub-category e.g. Indian, French.
 * All sorts of stuff returned in search - add filter for zero reviews?
+* Need to refactor click listeners on menus, favs: chang to KO bindings
+* Need to add PHP info and credits for API calls to this README

 ## Notes